Enter 'DispensaryGTA10' At Checkout & Save 15%

 What is Decarboxylation?

-Decarboxylation is the process in which the non-psychoactive THC-A converts into its very psychoactive THC form.
+Decarboxylation is the process in which the non-psychoactive THC-A converts into its psychoactive THC form.
 THC is the all-important compound responsible for the “high” feeling.

 Decarboxylation is accomplished through heat or time.
 The drying and curing process after harvesting cannabis flowers naturally decarbs the buds partially.
 Even after buds are fully cured, the amount of decarboxylation that they’ve undergone is negligible.

-The majority of cannabis-based edibles wouldn’t get you high if it weren’t for the fact that producers decarboxylated the cannabis buds or concentrate beforehand.
+Most cannabis-based edibles wouldn’t get you high if it weren’t for the fact that producers decarboxylated the cannabis buds or concentrate beforehand.
 Whether they use butter or cooking oils, their primary source of cannabis needs to undergo a certain degree of heat.

 How the Professionals Decarboxylate Cannabis

 The marijuana industry has found innovative ways to activate THC.
-Whether being used in edibles or concentrates, producers are continually searching for the next best method.
+Whether used in edibles or concentrates, producers are continually searching for the next best method.

 To remove residual butane that’s trapped within a concentrate, producers must heat the solution to a certain temperature where the given solvent evaporates.
 This necessary step results in clean concentrates and an entirely activated product.